What is the MRI? (Magnetic Resonance Imaging)

 Releasing the result

-The written result shall be released within 48-72 hours as of the moment of the carrying out of the investigation.
+The written result shall be released within 5 days as of the moment of the carrying out of the investigation.

 The result shall be released based on an identification document.